Hemanthram0205/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-A Python-based tool that performs sentiment analysis on uploaded PDF or Word documents, classifying overall sentiment as positive, negative, or neutral using NLP techniques.
+The Document Sentiment Analysis System is a Python-based NLP project designed to evaluate the emotional tone of complete text documents.
+Users can upload PDF or Word files, and the program automatically extracts text, processes it, and computes an overall sentiment score using TextBlob.
+It classifies documents as Positive, Negative, or Neutral, offering a practical and lightweight approach to large-scale sentiment evaluation for business, research, or content analysis.